facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 </p>
 </div>

-A few things I noticed after some weeks using Mastodon:
+I noticed a few things after a while on Mastodon:

--   It was refreshing to be in control of the feed again, without mediators trying to sell me stuff
+First, it was refreshing to be in control of my information feed, to receive strictly chronological updates instead of having some algorithm tracking my actions and trying to sell me stuff.

--   I had been using twitter as an information hub of sorts.
-I wasn't that much interested in its microblogging aspects, and it was the same case for Mastodon. <I'm not into posting updates, IO don't like the attention high of comments and retweets>.I was interested in following interesting people to learn when they posted on their blogs, not what they had for breakfast.
-I was adding bots to get updates from media and link aggregators.
+Second, not only I wasn't interested in micro-blogging myself, but I didn't care for most of the updates from the people I was following.
+I realized I had been using Twitter and now Mastodon as an information hub rather than a social network.
+I was adding bots to get updates from media and link aggregators; I was following people to get notified when they blogged, not to see what they had for breakfast.

--   <There were many people there going through a similar process as me (not surprising).
-Some of them reached to the old web and its technologies for inspiration.
-Things like RSS and BBS, digital gardens, web rings.
-People <preaching> for a the old web, or the slow, or the indie web
+Third, there were many people going through a similar process as me, one of discomfort with the software industry and the state of the web.
+Some of them were looking back at the old web for inspiration, playing with [RSS](https://atthis.link/blog/2021/rss.html), bulletin board systems, [digital gardens](https://hapgood.us/2015/10/17/the-garden-and-the-stream-a-technopastoral/) and web rings.
+People trying to recreate an [open](https://knightcolumbia.org/content/protocols-not-platforms-a-technological-approach-to-free-speech) and [independent](https://www.jvt.me/posts/2019/10/20/indieweb-talk/) web.

-Things really clicked for me when I read about the ideas of the indie web, and particularly about their notion indie readers.
-Trying Mastodon had been nice, but what I needed to reconnect with the part I missed about the web was a feed reader, ideally one I could adjust to my preferences.
+Things really clicked for me when I learned about the ideas of the indie web, particularly the notion of [social readers](https://aaronparecki.com/2018/04/20/46/indieweb-reader-my-new-home-on-the-internet).
+Trying Mastodon had been nice, but what I needed to reconnect with the good side of the web was a feed reader, one I could adjust arbitrarily to my preferences.

-There are plenty of great RSS readers out there, and I did briefly try a few of them, but this was too tempting a project to get back in touch with programming and software development.
-I was going to build my own personal reader.
+There are plenty of great RSS readers out there, and I did briefly try a few of them, but this was the perfect excuse to get back in touch with software development.
+I was going to build my own personal feed reader.

 <div class="org-center">
 <p>